rodrigorgs/js-lessons/README.md

 # js-lessons
-Interactive framework for web lessons written in javascript
+Interactive framework for web lessons write in JS